wengh/discord-voice-bot/README.md

 ## Demo

+Note:
+- The demo uses `zh-CN-XiaoyiNeural` Chinese voice.
-Note: The demo is hosted on a always-free OCI VM.Standard.E2.1.Micro instance.
+- The demo is hosted on a always-free OCI VM.Standard.E2.1.Micro instance.
 It only has 1 GB of RAM and 1 CPU core.
 No guarantees on uptime or performance.

-1. Invite the bot to your server: https://discord.com/oauth2/authorize?client_id=1370595730221305967&permissions=0&integration_type=0&scope=bot
+1. Invite the bot to your server: https://discord.com/oauth2/authorize?client_id=1370595730221305967

 2. Join a voice channel in your server.